pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-04-22-bean-brownie.markdown

 - Place the rest of the ingredients and blend until a smooth batter forms
 - <img src='/assets/Food/Healthier Dessert/Bean Brownies/bean-brownies-3.jpg' alt='' class='instruction-image'>

 - Transfer the batter to the pan.
 Using a <a href='https://amzn.to/40F2aK0'>silicone spatula</a>, smooth out the batter.
 Lightly wetting your fingers and using your hands to spread it to all sides make it easier and stick less.
-Optionally, top with <a href='/misc/chocolate-benefits'>chocolate chips</a>
+Optionally, top with chocolate chips
 - <img src='/assets/Food/Healthier Dessert/Bean Brownies/bean-brownies-5.jpg' alt='' class='instruction-image'>

 - Bake at 350F for 20-25 minutes, or until a toothpick comes out fairly clean.
 A few crumbs left is generally ok.
 The brownies will firm up much more as they cool, so they should look a bit underdone